Treatment for tuberculosis (TB) usually involves taking antibiotics for several months.

-If you are diagnosed with pulmonary tuberculosis (TB), which affects the lungs, you will be contagious up to about two to three weeks into your course of treatment.
+If you're diagnosed with pulmonary TB, you'll be contagious up to about two to three weeks into your course of treatment.

-You will not normally need to be isolated during this time, but it is important to take some basic precautions to stop TB spreading to your family and friends.
-These precautions are:
+You won't usually need to be isolated during this time, but it's important to take some basic precautions to stop TB spreading to your family and friends.

-- stay away from work, school or college until your TB treatment team advises you it is safe to return
+- stay away from work, school or college until your TB treatment team advises you it's safe to return

-- always cover your mouth when coughing, sneezing or laughing
+- always cover your mouth – preferably with a disposable tissue – when coughing, sneezing or laughing

 - carefully dispose of any used tissues in a sealed plastic bag

-- do not sleep in the same room as other people because you could cough or sneeze in your sleep without realising it
+- not sleep in the same room as other people – you could cough or sneeze in your sleep without realising it

 What if someone I know has TB?

 When someone is diagnosed with TB, their treatment team will assess whether other people are at risk of infection.